open-component-model/ocm-spec/doc/02-processing/04-digest.md

 ## Serialization Format

-A digest for a component version is stored along with a signature in a component-descriptor.
-A component-descriptor can have multiple signatures and with this multiple digests.
+A digest for a component version is stored along with a signature in a component descriptor.
+A component descriptor can have multiple signatures and with this multiple digests.

 Example: